stpaulsspennymoor/stpaulsspennymoor.github.io/services.md

 keywords: Spennymoor, services, days, times, Holy Communion, Sung Eucharist, Play Church
 header_image: /assets/Homepage_header_03_3_917x0.jpg
 ---
 Details of our regular services are given below.
-For our special services and events, including Holy Week and Easter 2025, please visit our page at [A Church Near You](https://www.achurchnearyou.com/church/13565/).
+For our special services and events, please visit our page at [A Church Near You](https://www.achurchnearyou.com/church/13565/).

 ## Sundays